TarsCloud/TarsGo/README.md

 - Auto service discovery.
 - TCP/UDP/Http server & Client.
 - The support of local logging and remote logging.
-- The support of statistical reporting,  property statistics,and anormaly reporting.
+- The support of statistical reporting,  property statistics,and anomaly reporting.
 - The support of set division.
 - The support of protocol buffers.
 See more in [pb2tarsgo](tars/tools/pb2tarsgo/README.md)
 - The support of filter.